idem-lab/conmat/paper/paper.html.md

 :::

 Visualising the partial predictive plots for other settings (school, work and other) show patterns that correspond with real-life situations.
-A full visualisation pipeline is available at https://idem-lab.github.io/conmat/dev/articles/visualising-conmat.html
+A full visualisation pipeline is available at https://idem-lab.github.io/conmat/dev/articles/visualising-conmat.html.

 # Conclusions and future directions

 The `conmat` software provides a flexible interface to generating synthetic contact matrices using population data and contact surveys.
 These contact matrices can then be used in infectious disease modelling and surveillance.
 Public health decisions are based on models using these matrices as input data.
 This is the first piece of software that can provide context-appropriate contact matrices for a population, which means more accurate models of disease.

 The main strength of `conmat` is its interface requiring only age population data to create a synthetic contact matrix.
-Current approaches provide only a selection of country level contact matrices.
+Current approaches provide only a selection of country-level contact matrices.
 This software can predict to arbitrary demography, such as sub-national or simulated populations.

 We provide a trained model of contact rate that is fit to the POLYMOD survey for ease of use.
 The software also has an interface to train models to other contact surveys, such as @comix.
 This is important as POLYMOD represents contact patterns in 8 countries in Europe, and contact patterns are known to differ across nations and cultures.